SwitchCraftCC/sc-docs/src/chatbox/websocket.md

 * `moderator` - Moderators of the server
 * `admin` - Administrators of the server

+The `pronouns` string is the [pronouns](/faq/pronouns) set by the user by running `/pronouns`.
+This may be `null` if the player has not set any preferred pronouns.
+Where reasonably possible, you should attempt to use the user's preferred pronouns, or avoid using pronouns entirely.
+If you are unable to do this, you should use the player's name instead.

 The `world` may be the world the player is in, or `null` if this information is not available.
 It will be a Minecraft namespaced registry key, for example: